TaborKelly/DockerNotes/README.md

 A poorly named repository.
 Currently, an example of building a docker image/container for development or testing with your user setup to match the host system, largely via [BoxBoat fixuid](https://github.com/boxboat/fixuid).

 ## Creating a development image
-With `build_image.sh` we create our development image.
+With `build_image_fixuid.sh` we create our development image.
 For example, to create an image based off of Debian Stretch:
 ```
-$ ./build_image.sh debian:stretch debian_stretch_dev
+$ ./build_image_fixuid.sh debian:stretch debian_stretch_dev
 Sending build context to Docker daemon  112.6kB
 Step 1/9 : ARG IMAGE_NAME
 ...